3 ways the new eSIM specification will fuel cellular IoT adoption

 Why is this important?

-The new GSMA standard is an evolution of the consumer standard which builds on the simplicity of the ‘old’ consumer architecture.
+The new GSMA standard is an evolution of the consumer standard.
+It builds on the simplicity of the ‘old’ consumer architecture.
 The main difference is that in the new standard, the LPA (Local Profile Assistant) component of the consumer specification becomes an IoT Profile Assistant (IPA).
-IPAd (device-based) or IPAe (embedded as an application within the eSIM) – provides the functions that enable the eSIM inside the device to be interoperable with any SM-DP+.
+IPAd (device-based) or IPAe (embedded as an application within the eSIM) provides the functions that enable the eSIM inside the device to be interoperable with any SM-DP+.
 As a result, the remote management functionality is simplified and improved, with no user interaction required.

 We can anticipate that, in the near future, this will increase the presence of eSIM hubs in the market proposing eSIM local profiles to enterprises.
 These hubs will be able to solve key local challenges including permanent roaming restrictions, limited NB-IoT roaming, and more.
 Ultimately, this will radically simplify global deployments for enterprises.